COVID-19 pandemic in Japan: Controversies and criticism

 This has led some experts to question Japan's official case numbers.

 For example, Tobias Harris, of Teneo Intelligence in Washington, D.C., said: "You wonder, if they were testing nearly as much as South Korea is testing, what would the actual number be?
 How many cases are lurking and justare not being caught?"

 Fact-checking in several media later proved that the news that the government had reduced the number of tests to curb the increase in the number of infected people for the Olympics was not accurate at all.

 Testing was still restricted to large hospitals in March 2020, with 52,000 tests, or 16% of the South Korean amount, performed that month.
 A decision to expand testing was made on 13 April 2020.

-There were many articles in March that criticized the number of PCR tests in Japan as very small compared to South Korea.
+There were many articles in March that criticised the number of PCR tests in Japan as very small compared to South Korea.

-According to data released by the Ministry of Health, Labor and Welfare, Japanese authorities conducted a total of 15,655 PCR tests as of 17 March 2020, excluding tests conducted on those returning from China by charter flights and passengers on cruise ships.
+According to data released by the Ministry of Health, Labour and Welfare, Japanese authorities conducted a total of 15,655 PCR tests as of 17 March 2020, excluding tests conducted on those returning from China by charter flights and passengers on cruise ships.
 Many hospitals were running out of resources and were turning away patients due to lack of equipment to deal with them.
 Despite having more hospital beds per head than any other country, they didn't have enough tests or equipment to care for patients with respiratory diseases.
 Hospitals had beds for patients but they couldn't be classed as infectious disease beds because they didn't have the respiratory equipment to be able to be used.

 On 5 March 2020, Japan announced that it will strengthen quarantine for new entrants from China and South Korea, along with added areas of Iran to the target area.
 The Chinese government showed understanding for the decision, while the Korean government called the measures implemented by Japan "unreasonable and excessive."

-The government's distribution of cloth masks was criticized for poor budgeting and lack of quality in the masks.
+The government's distribution of cloth masks was criticised for poor budgeting and lack of quality in the masks.
 One of the companies involved in mask production was accused of being a ghost company.
 Some companies whose mask production was critiqued in the media, as well as personnel associated with those companies, experienced harassment on social media and in person.

-The new method introduced by the Ministry of Health, Labor and Welfare will count fewer COVID patients, and has resulted in bringing the numbers down the in numerous prefectures.
+The new method introduced by the Ministry of Health, Labour and Welfare will count fewer COVID patients, and has resulted in bringing the numbers down the in numerous prefectures.